tomlinsonk/choice-set-opt/README.md

 different models will inferred on different computer architectures or PyTorch/Python versions; however, this should have no effect on the trends we observe.

+If you don't have access to a Gurobi license (free for academic use), you can check out commit b03f43e3c33abab96522d010b7f706f88babb234 to run the old version of the code, which has everything except the MIBLP code.

-Running ``python3 optimize_choice_sets.py`` will show details about the bad instance of Agreement for Greedy from Appendix D.1.
+Running ``python3 optimize_choice_sets.py`` will show details about the bad instance of Agreement for Greedy from the appendix.